 Our work therefore provides interesting directions in both the design of systems protecting quantum information and the relation between classical and quantum information dynamics.
 While here, we have studied the classical limit of quantum gate operations, it could also be interesting to study how coherence brings one away from the classical limit of chaotic dynamics of continuous systems.
-In the present work, spreading and scrambling of quantum information was done by controlled gate operations, but one may also be interested in the natural scrambling of information present in both classical and quantum chaotic systems [72-84].
-Since here coherence distinguished between classical and quantum dynamics, it might also be possible that it can elucidate results connecting classical to quantum chaos [85-87].
+In the present work, spreading and scrambling of quantum information was done by controlled gate operations, but one may also be interested in the natural scrambling of information present in both classical and quantum chaotic systems [104-116].
+Since here coherence distinguished between classical and quantum dynamics, it might also be possible that it can elucidate results connecting classical to quantum chaos [117-119].
+Finally, one may also think to use random circuits to investigate how resources quantified by other resource theories [4], like asymmetry, non-gaussianity, contextuality or incompatability are required for quantum or classical communication.
+A similar procedure taken here might be useful but where Alice and Eve are instead constrained to use the free operations of a different resource theory.
 In conclusion, our results can provide a new perspective on the connection between classical and quantum information scrambling, and their relation to communication technologies.